Coaching and Training

 There are lots of problems with this approach, but three problems stand out in particular:

 Now while all this is true, these problems are not as big as the basic business problem this process creates:

 * Time to market * Stale requirements Inability to respond quickly to changing positions Lack of feedback

-How do we know if we have a “good” user story?
-People use the acronym to make sure they have good stories to work with – INVEST.
+How do we know if we have a “good” User Story?
+People use the mnemonic to make sure they have good Stories to work with – INVEST.
 INVEST stands for:

-This is not to say that the initial draft of a story will have these characteristics but rather the acronym guides the discussion to improve our understanding of the story.
-Many teams establish a “READY” crtieria for a story.
-In other words we are “READY” when the story has the INVEST characteristics.
-Then as story bubbles up the backlog and it becomes a candidate for work, they refine the story so that it has these characteristics helping to increase overall understanding.
+The initial draft of a Story will not have all these characteristics.
+Rather the mnemonic guides the discussion to improve our understanding of the Story.
+Many teams establish a Definition of Ready (DoR) crtieria for a Story.
+In other words we are “READY” when the Story has the INVEST characteristics.
+Then as Story bubbles up the Backlog and it becomes a candidate for work, they refine the Story so that it has these characteristics helping to increase overall understanding.

 In most cases teams write User Stories in the “user voice” format - the “As a <user role> I want <capability> so I get <value>” format.
 We do this is to ensure we are focusing on the business value to be delivered and it is clear when communicating with our stakeholders (by speaking in a common, business language.)